 Guardian Ad Litem Attorney | Orlando

-When a family goes through a difficult divorce, the children’s wishes and opinions are often put on the back burner.
-This is unfair and sets the children out on a bad foot for their new life, and our attorneys are here to help solve this problem.
-A Guardian Ad Litem attorney at Sperling Ducker PLC incorporates the guardian ad litem role to give children a voice in court.
-To accomplish this, the guardian ad litem, which is an appointed position, speaks directly to the court on the child’s behalf.
-It is the duty of the guardian ad litem to inform the court about the child’s wishes, feelings, and to mediate on behalf of the child.
+During difficult divorces, children’s wishes and opinions are placed on the back burner.
+Not only is unfair, it sets children out on an unhealthy and unstable path.
+Our attorneys at Aubrey Law can fix this situation.
+A Guardian Ad Litem attorney at Aubrey Law incorporates the guardian ad litem role.
+This is set up to give children a voice in court.
+The appointed position of guardian ad litem speaks directly to the court on the child’s behalf.
+Above all, it is the duty of the guardian ad litem to inform the court about the child’s wishes, feelings, and to meditate on behalf of the child.

-Child custody disputes are one of the most heated aspects of a divorce involving children.
-Custody issues are decided based on the child’s best interests, meaning that if the court is tasked with making this decision, it will choose the parenting plan that sets the child up for the greatest success in their life.
-Factors include the health of each parent, their parenting skills, and their ability to put their child’s interests above their own.
-Sometimes, the child is given a say in this decision as well.
+Above all, Child custody conflicts are one of the most intense and emotionally taxing parts of a divorce with children.
+Custody issues are decided based on the child’s best interests.
+As a result, this means the court is responsible for selecting a parenting plan with the best quality of life for the child.
+Deciding factors include the health of each parent, parenting skills, and ability to place their child’s interests above their own.
+Sometimes the child is given a say in this decision.
 According to Florida statute 61.13, one of these determining factors is “The reasonable preference of the child, if the court deems the child to be of sufficient intelligence, understanding, and experience to express a preference.”
-It can certainly be argued that the child will know what their preferences are, and therefore where their best interests lay.
-Our attorneys can help give children a voice and a say in their future.
-With over 100 children represented in dissolution cases, divorce cases, and parental rights cases, we have the experience to help your child realize their hopes and dreams in regards to their future living situation.
+Furthermore, the child will know what their preferences and best interests are.
+Our attorneys at Aubrey Law can help give children a voice and a say in their future.
+Additionally, Aubrey Law has represented over 100 children in dissolution cases, divorce cases, and parental rights cases, we have the experience to help your child realize their hopes and dreams in regards to their future living situation.

 According to Florida statute 61.403, the guardian ad litem “shall act as next friend of the child, investigator or evaluator, not as attorney or advocate but shall act in the child’s best interest.”
-This means that the guardian ad litem works with the child to ensure they are accurately represented.
+Above all, this means that the guardian ad litem works with the child to ensure they are accurately represented.
 The roles of the guardian ad litem include:

-● Address the court and make written statements; and
+● Address the court and make written statements